PennyLaneAI/pennylane/doc/introduction/operations.rst

     ~pennylane.eigvals

 These operator functions act on operators and return other data types.
-All operator functions can be used on instantiated operators,
+All operator functions can be used on instantiated operators.

 >>> op = qml.RX(0.54, wires=0)
 >>> qml.matrix(op)